 Sye Raa Pre-release Event: Ram Charan Is My No 1 Producer And I Am Proud Of Him, Says Chiranjeevi

-The Sye Raa pre-release event, held in Bengaluru on Sunday (September 29, 2019), proved to be an absolute feast for Chiranjeevi fans, During the star-studded event, 'Megastar' opened up about working with his son/Tollywood star Ram Charan on the magnum opus and said that his 'bidda' has fulfilled his dream.
+The Sye Raa Narasimha Reddy pre-release event held in Bengaluru on Sunday (September 29, 2019), proved to be an absolute feast for Chiranjeevi fans.
+During the star-studded event, 'Megastar' opened up about working with his son/Tollywood star Ram Charan on the magnum opus and said that his 'bidda' has fulfilled his dream.
 He added that the 'Mega Power Star' is his 'number 1 producer', much to the delight of the fans in attendance.

 "I am proud of Charan.
 He is my number one producer and my boy.
 He has fulfilled daddy's dream.
 Now that Telugu cinema has reached the next level, I am confident about Sye Raa," said Chiranjeevi.